Skip to content

 Myth #4: CBD Isolate Is Just as Good as Full-Spectrum

-These findings support the entourage effect, a theory first proposed by Israeli researchers in 1998, that states that cannabinoids work better when they are accompanied by other cannabinoids and terpenes found in the cannabis plant.
+These findings support the entourage effect, a theory first proposed by Israeli researchers in 1998, that states that cannabinoids interact with one another and with terpenes found in the cannabis plant.
+While more research is needed to fully confirm the entourage effect, many believe that full-spectrum or broad-spectrum CBD products may provide a broader range of experiences compared to CBD isolate alone.

 Myth #5: CBD Binds to Endocannabinoid Receptors